 Michael Kay is the Emmy Award-winning Yankees play-by-play announcer for the YES Network who also hosts the network's CenterStage series and its various programming specials.
-The 2020 season is his 29th year broadcasting Yankees baseball: the first 10 years on radio, the latter 19 on YES.
+The 2021 season was his 30th year broadcasting Yankees baseball: the first 10 years on radio, the latter 20 on YES.

-Kay’s Centerstage show won a 2020 New York Emmy for best Interview/Discussion show.
-He also won the 2015 New York Emmy Award as the best play-by-play announcer for his work on YES' Yankees telecasts, and won a 2017 New York Emmy for his CenterStage hosting duties.
-He was part of the YES Network's Emmy-winning seasonal Yankee coverage in 2017.
+Kay's Centerstage show won a 2020 New York Emmy for best Interview/Discussion show.
+He also won a 2015 New York Emmy Award for his play-by-play work on YES' Yankees telecasts, and a 2017 New York Emmy for his CenterStage hosting duties.
 In total, Kay has earned 16 Emmy wins and 63 Emmy nominations while at YES.
 He also won CableFAX Program Awards in 2011 and 2013 for his CenterStage hosting duties.